It all starts with registration – learn about ways to make the most of the SPIE Optical Systems Design Digital Forum.

 A Zoom account is not required to view live events.
 If you do not already have Zoom installed on your device, you will be prompted to download and install it when you try to enter an event.
 Browser viewing is also available with slightly reduced functionality.
 To see whether your device is set up for Zoom, visit: https://www.zoom.us/test

-For keynote and technical events that have already occurred, presentation recordings will be made available, and a link will display.
+For plenary and technical events that have already occurred, any presentation recordings will be made available, and a link will display.
 Click on the link to see the recording.

 7. Engage with presenters and colleagues using Slack